 Charity and non-profit managers know that supporting working parents and carers makes sense.
 The majority of people walking in the voluntary sector are women and being a working parent or carer is on the rise too.
 Therefore, a large portion of the people in your organisation are likely to need to balance work with family life and other responsibilities.
 Where there is no provision made for this, managing your workload alongside caring for your loved ones can be a real headache.
 Yet flexible working and homeworking has remained relatively low.
 Why is this?
 Are we still tied to the 9-5 pattern because it actually works?
 Are we more productive with restrictive working hours?
 Or are we just stuck with a concept that we inherited decades ago?
 It’s likely to be the latter, given the numerous global studies that show how flexible working reduces sick leave, increases motivation and productivity.

-Since March, many parents had the new conundrum of juggling home-working with home-schooling.
+Since March 2020, parents in the UK had the new conundrum of juggling home-working with home-schooling.
 Managers had to find new ways to organise work so their teams could ‘get through this’ as lockdown set in.
 For some managers this was a great opportunity to finally get home-working and flexible hours off the ground.
 For others, reviewing work patterns, redeployment and re-training has been essential to create more flexible ways to deliver services.
 But for some, this was a painful transition.
 ‘This must be super tough for all those micro-managers out there being forced to let go’ was one of a number of tweets on the topic we saw in mid-March.